tap349/tap349.github.io/_posts/2018-03-02-markdown-style-guide.md

   NOTE: backticks are not used.

-- use table row to specify path (location within a web page or program):
+- use table row to specify path (location within a web page, program, etc.):

   | iTunes Connect: `My Apps` → `<my_app>` → `Features` (tab)

+  environment (web page, program, etc.) can be specified before the path.

   path might include action or setting as a final node (say, menu item). if there are multiple settings they are specified separately as a list: